Board Membership

 Director – Eugene Wu

-Education:M.S. degree in Electrical Engineering from University of Pittsburgh, USA
+Education:Master Degree in Electrical Engineering, University of Pittsburgh, USA

 Major Past Positions:President and CEO, Microelectronics Technology Inc.